 From Subdued to Overstimulated: Glenn Martens Makes His RTW Debut at Margiela

-With Kim and Kylie in the front row.
+With Kim Kardashian and Kylie Jenner in the front row.

-To the sound of a 61-piece children's orchestra (the entirety of which was dressed in dramatically oversized Maison Margiela tuxedos) playing perfectly imperfect renditions of Symphony No. 40 and Beethoven's Moonlight Sonata, Glenn Martens debuted his first co-ed ready-to-wear collection for the Belgian fashion house during Paris Fashion Week.
+To the sound of a 61-piece children's orchestra (dressed in dramatically oversize Maison Margiela tuxedos) playing perfectly imperfect renditions of "Symphony No. 40" and Beethoven's "Moonlight Sonata," Glenn Martens debuted his first coed ready-to-wear collection for the Belgian fashion house during Paris Fashion Week.
 The presentation arrived just three months after the former Diesel creative director showcased his inaugural Artisanal (otherwise referred to as haute couture) collection for Margiela back in July.
-That collection wasn't for the faint of heart, though at a brand like this one, it was never supposed to be immediately digestible.
+That collection wasn't for the faint of heart, but at a brand like this one, it was never supposed to be immediately digestible.
 It was the kind of couture offering that makes you think, sending chills down your spine once you do.

-Pieces For Everyone
+Pieces for Everyone

 Margiela Mouthpieces

-In With the Slouch Bag
+In With the Slouchy Bag

 There's a new bag coming to the Belgian house, and it's a hit in the making.
 A new take on the Box Bag, the slouchy shoulder bag has sharp edges that give it a unique look.
-Even better, it features an ornamental metal trim in brushed silver, giving the bag an antique appeal in today's sea of modern handbag shapes.
+Even better, it features an ornamental metal trim in brushed silver, giving the bag an antique appeal in today's sea of modern shapes.
 According to the show notes, the Box Bag can instantly be made into a clutch by tucking the straps inside.

-Kim and Kylie Take the Front Row
+Kim Kardashian and Kylie Jenner Take the Front Row

 Eliza Huber is an NYC-based senior fashion editor who specializes in trend reporting, brand discovery, and the intersection of sports and fashion.
 She joinedBest Knockoff Luxury Clothing in 2021 from Refinery29, the job she took after graduating with a business degree from the University of Iowa.
 She's launched two columns, Let's Get a Room and Ways to Wear; profiled Dakota Fanning, Diane Kruger, Katie Holmes, Gracie Abrams, and Sabrina Carpenter; and reported on everything from the relationship between Formula One and fashion to the top runway trends each season.
 Eliza lives on the Upper West Side and spends her free time researching F1 fashion imagery for her side Instagram accounts @thepinnacleoffashion and @f1paddockfits, watching WNBA games, and scouring The RealReal for discounted Prada.